 Trees and climate

-Thinking about the environment and sustainability in a garden, the RHS has some easy planet friendly gardening tips which could make a real difference.
+Thinking about the environment and sustainability in a garden?
+RHS - Planet friendly gardening tips has some easy planet friendly gardening tips which could make a real difference.

 According to scientists, one of the biggest and cheapest ways of taking CO2 out of the atmosphere to tackle the climate crisis, is to plant more trees.
 As trees grow, they absorb and store the carbon dioxide emissions that are driving global heating.